Board of Directors

 Peter A. Netland, MD, PhD, Eastern Virginia Medical School

+Dr Netland has significant experience with individuals affected with aniridia, and he will continue this care at EVMS.
+Dr Netland is a co-founder of ANA and currently serves as Board Chair, leading activities to further ANA’s mission.
 Dr. Netland became interested in aniridia over 20 years ago through experiences in patient care in patients with aniridia.
-The complexity of aniridia, the compelling ocular issues in the condition, and the relationships with patients and their families drew him to the condition.
+The compelling ocular issues in the condition, and the relationships with patients and their families drew him to the condition.
 In the years since, he has been increasingly involved in patient advocacy groups, research, and clinical care for patients with aniridia.
-He currently serves as the Clinical Director of the Congenital Eye Disorder Program at UVA.

 Secretary